 This clause, and the subsequent clauses in this Appendix, apply when the Trader provides the requested Consumption Data to the Distributor.

-The parties will attach to this Appendix a document ("Data Agreement") in the form set out in clause 19, which sets out:
+The parties may agree to enter into a document in the form set out in clause 19 ("Data Agreement") which sets (out in addition to any other rights or obligations of a party under this Appendix):

-the Consumption Data to be provided by the Trader to the Distributor;

-any Other Purposes for which the Distributor may use the Consumption Data in addition to the Permitted Purposes;
+any Other Purposes for which the Distributor may use the Consumption Data, in addition to the Permitted Purposes;

-the persons to whom the Consumption Data may be disclosed by the Distributor;
+any the persons to whom the Consumption Data may be disclosed by the Distributor, in addition to any persons to whom this Appendix permits the disclosure of Consumption Data;

-the frequency at which Consumption Data will be exchanged;
+without limiting any part of clause 2, the frequency and format in which the parties agree the Trader will supply Consumption Data to the Distributor; and

-for how long the Distributor may use the Consumption Data (“Permitted Time Period”);
+for how long the Distributor may use the Consumption Data for the Other Purposes (“Permitted Time Period”).

-the format in which Consumption Data will be exchanged.
+Once agreed by the parties, the Data Agreement forms part of this Appendix.
 The Data Agreement may be updated, with the agreement of both parties, from time to time.

 The Trader grants the Distributor a non-exclusive, limited, non-transferrable (except in